-As of June 30, 2022, the District had commitments with respect to unfinished capital projects of \$1,981,485.
+As of June 30, 2022, the District had commitments with respect to unfinished capital projects of \$18,911,520.

-NOTE 14 - PARTICIPATION IN JOINT POWERS AUTHORITIES
+NOTE 13 - PARTICIPATION IN JOINT POWERS AUTHORITIES

-The La Mesa-Spring Valley School District participates in two joint ventures under joint powers agreement (JPA), the San Diego County Schools Risk Management JPA (RM) and Facilities Joint Powers Authority (FACJPA).
-The relationship between the District and the JPA's is such that the JPA's are not a component unit of the District for financial reporting purposes.
+The La Mesa-Spring Valley School District participates in joint ventures under a joint powers agreement (JPA) with the San Diego County Schools Risk Management JPA (RM).
+The relationship between the District and the JPA is such that the JPA are not a component unit of the District for financial reporting purposes.

 The RM JPA arranges for and provides workers' compensation, health, and property and liability insurance for its member school districts.
 The JPA is governed by a board consisting of a representative from each member district.
 The governing board controls the operations of the JPA independent of any influence by the member districts beyond their representation on the governing board.
 Each member district pays a premium commensurate with the level of coverage requested and shares surpluses and deficits proportionately to its participation in the JPA.
-As of June 30, 2020, the District had an estimated deficit balance of \$586,112 in its property and liability fund.
-In order to eliminate the deficit balance, the District will repay the remaining liability within one year.